Reviewed by John P. Cunha, DO, FACOEP

 It occurs when the trachea (windpipe) and the large and small bronchi (airways) within the lungs become inflamed because of infection or irritation from other causes.

 People who have bronchitis often have a cough that brings up mucus.
 Mucus is a slimy substance made by the lining of the bronchial tubes.
-Bronchitis also may cause wheezing (a whistling or squeaky sound when you breathe), chest pain or discomfort, a low fever, and shortness of breath.
+Bronchitis also may cause wheezing (a whistling or squeaky sound when you breathe), chest pain or discomfort, a low-grade fever, and shortness of breath.

 Q:What are the two types of bronchitis?